Vehicle Financing Options

 November 25, 2016 at 1:30 PM

-Owning a car creates more convenience whenever you are attending to your daily needs.
-Although most people have the desire to buy a car, getting the funds proves to be a major challenge.
-If you have enough cash to buy a car, it's easy to get one; but what happens if you don't have enough cash and your credit score is not that good?
+Owning a car makes life more convenient whatever you're doing.
+However, sometimes getting the funds together to buy a car can prove to be a major challenge.
+If you have enough cash to buy a car, it's easy to get one; but what happens if you don't have enough and your credit score is not that good?

-You don't need to give up based on these hurdles; below are some financing options you can consider to buy a car.
+You don't need to give up; below are some financing options you can consider to help you buy a car.

-If your credit score is not good, then the higher purchase is the right way to go.
-This payment option does not require you to have many assets or a good credit score because the loan is secured against the car.
+If your credit score is not great, then the hire purchase could be the right way to go.
+This option doesn't always require you to have many assets or a good credit score as the loan is secured against the car.

-The ownership of the car still remains under the dealer until you make the final instalment.
-Although you'll have to face an additional cost for the higher purchase, it's worth the time you are allowed to pay for the vehicle.
+The ownership of the car remains with the finance company until you make the final instalment.
+Although there will potentially be an additional cost for the hire purchase, it's worth it as you have between 12 and 60 months (depending on your circumstances and the age of the vehicle you choose) to pay for the vehicle.

 Ensure that you are comfortable and able to meet the instalments because failure to pay as indicated might lead to the car being repossessed.

 This financing method shares some similarities with hire purchase because it uses the same concept of paying a deposit and making monthly payments.
 The difference between PCP and HP is that when you make the final payment/instalment, you have the option of either returning the car to the dealer, keeping it or trading it for another.
 If you want to return the car, then the dealer will have to look at the mileage and condition of the car.
 If it's not in the right condition, then you will have to pay an extra amount.

 The second option (keeping the car) requires you to pay a lump sum amount, also known as the balloon payment, according to the estimated value of the car.
 The final option enables you to sell the car privately to settle the debt.
 PCP is best suited for people who are looking for low monthly payments, those who like changing cars often, and people who are good at managing their mileage.